 The University of Alberta will ensure that persons with a disability are considered for admission to any programs for which they are academically qualified within the quota restrictions of the programs.

 Where warranted, and without compromising its academic standards, the University will modify program course load, examination procedures, and other academic requirements to permit students with disabilities to complete their programs.
-In determining any special circumstances which request the modification of a requirement, consultation will take place between the SAS and the Deans of Faculties or their designates.
+In determining any special circumstances which request the modification of a requirement, consultation will take place between the AR and the Deans of Faculties or their designates.
 When arriving at appeal decisions, individuals and committees will take into account disability-related factors.
-A student with a disability making an appeal may request advocacy from SAS.
+A student with a disability making an appeal may request advocacy from AR.

 - orientation to the University